ktaranov/sqlserver-kit/Utilities/README.md

 Our tool easily handles huge databases and tables.
 A clear easy-to-use wizard interface helps you to move the whole database or only selected tables, indexes and foreign keys effortlessly.

+## PostgreSQL to MS SQL Migration and Sync
+<a id="postgresql-sqlserver"></a>
+Download page: [PostgreSQL to MS SQL Migration and Sync]<br/>
+Release date: 2013-10-08<br/>
+Support Version: 2005/2008/2012/Azure<br/>
+Author: DMSoft Technologies<br/>
+Free version: No<br/>
+Price: $149

+Convert and synchronize your databases from PostgreSQL to MS SQL server or to SQL Azure databases using our powerful software.
+Wizard style interface will guide you through several steps performing migration and replication jobs easily and effectively.

+In case you have any server restrictions, you can stuff MS SQL Dump file with all data out of the PostgreSQL database.

+Our software will save you hours of learning SQL commands as any large PostgreSQL db can be converted and synchronized approximately in 5-10 min.

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms
 [bcp Utility]:https://msdn.microsoft.com/en-us/library/ms162802.aspx
 [RML Utilities for SQL Server]:https://www.microsoft.com/en-us/download/details.aspx?id=4511